CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 The sink file can be found at `./main-app/build/tmp/test-data/sink-ds` after running the command.

-## Run Locally in a Docker Container with Spark-Submit
+## Run Locally in a Docker Container With Spark-submit

-To run this example in a docker container with local Cortex clients (from the parent directory):
+To run this example in a Docker container with local Cortex clients (from the parent directory):
 ```
 $ make clean build create-app-image